Biosphere Corporation: History

 In 2010, the Vortex trademark was created.
 Biosphere Professional (PRO service brand) was launched in the professional goods segment (away from home market).
 Biosphere’s own production of wet wipes opened later the same year.
 Since 2012, it has been undergoing an annual audit of Walt Disney and Universal.

 In 2014, Biosphere opened Ukraine’s largest recycling plant Polygreen in Fastiv.
 The processing capacity is about 800 tons per month.

 In 2015, Biosphere has opened a joint venture with Groupe Lemoine (France) and started a state-of-the-art production of cotton products in Estonia to be exported Europe-wide.

 In August 2018, the corporation presented a new Smile baby line of cosmetics licensed by The Walt Disney Company.
 Active expansion into the markets of Scandinavia, the Baltic States and Poland has also begun.

 In April 2019, a new pet care product brand, LikeIt, was established.

 In January, 2020, the corporation started the first production of fully biodegradable and compostable garbage bags in Ukraine.
 The Go Green project, which combines biodegradable and / or organic products with minimal environmental impact, has expanded to include a number of corporate products — organic cotton sheets, washable with wet toilet paper and the first damp cotton cloth napkins.

 In 2020 started to export to England, USA, Israel, Switzerland, Spain, Bulgaria, Romania, Tanzania, Tajikistan, Uzbekistan.

 In 2020 the company has launched its own diapers production and the first brand in diaper’s product line — Bambik.

+In a missile attack on Dnipro in April 2025 one of the companies warehouses was directly hit and destroyed.
+The attack killed one of Biosphere Corporation's employees and caused a fire that covered 6,000 square metre.